MyUNiDAYS/competency-framework/README.md

 `grunt build:prod` will produce a production build.

-`grunt dev` will run the component parts of `build:dev` whenever it notices any changes to any content or source files.
-Alternatively you can run `grunt build:dev` manually.
+`grunt dev` will run the component parts of `build:dev` whenever it notices any changes to any content or source files in a `grunt-watch` style.
+It also starts an `express` web server on `localhost:3000` (default, consult console when running for port collisions)

 ## Hosting